'AFTER

 aggression against the Arab country has inflicted lasting damage to the

-credibility of the institutions and information media within our neighboring
+credibility of institutions and information media in our neighboring country.

-country.
-Today, an average American doesn’t know which was worse: the lies
+Today, an average American doesn’t know which was worse: the lies concocted by

-concocted by the Executive branch to launch the war, or the obsequiousness of Congress
+the Executive branch in order to launch the war, or the obsequiousness of the

-and the major news conglomerates that yielded to the lies (weapons of mass
+Congress and the major news conglomerates that yielded to the lies (weapons of

 Afghan terrorists), gave them legitimacy and presented them as truth without